Wecasa Terms and Conditions

 To the extent permitted by law, Wecasa is not liable to Customers for the following:

-3. any loss as a result of temporary access difficulties or other inability by the Customer in using the Platform, the Account or Wecasa Services.
+3. Any loss due to temporary access difficulties or other inability by the Customer to use the Platform, the Account, or Wecasa Services.

-The Customer should be aware that Wecasa only supplies the Wecasa Services for domestic and private use.
-If a Customer uses the products for any commercial, business or re-sale purpose, Wecasa will have no liability to a Customer for any loss of profit, loss of business, business interruption, or loss of business opportunity.
+The Customer should know that Wecasa only supplies the Wecasa Services for domestic and private use.
+If a Customer uses the products for any commercial, business, or resale purpose, Wecasa will have no liability to a Customer for any loss of profit, loss of business, business interruption, or loss of business opportunity.

 Nothing in these T&Cs limits or excludes Wecasa’s liability to a Customer for personal injury or death caused by Wecasa’s negligence.